MaxWong03/self-study-notes/Software-Architecture/Architectural-Patterns-Intro.md

 ![kernel](docs/kernel.png)
    - AKA Plug-in architectural pattern
    - Has Two Major Components
       1) Core System - meant to have minimal functionality
       2) Plug-ins - used to customize the software and add features
    - Monolithic but highly flexible

 **5) Service Oriented Architectural Pattern**

 ![SOA](docs/SOA.png)
    - Used for large enterprise and complex system
-   - Services in this pattern are coarse-grained, meaning they are bigger in scope, more abstract, and they are built up on each other
+   - Services in this pattern are **coarse-grained**
+     - meaning they are bigger in scope, more abstract, and they are built up on each other
    - Used for integrating different heterogenous components
    - Much wider scope than other patterns